dcmri/dcmri/docs/source/generated/examples/tutorials/plot_aif.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 172-173
+GENERATED FROM PYTHON SOURCE LINES 182-183

-As expected, the cardiac output of the populaton AIF is 220 mL/sec, substantially higher than the values for either subject A or B. This is consistent with the systematic error in the perfusion values observed.
+The cardiac output of the populaton AIF is 220 mL/sec, substantially higher than the values for either subject A or B. This is consistent with the systematic underestimation in the blood flow values observed.

 ..
-GENERATED FROM PYTHON SOURCE LINES 173-177
+GENERATED FROM PYTHON SOURCE LINES 183-187

 .. code-block:: Python